harshkumarhk/hello-world/README.md

 # hello-world
-Hello this is my first repository
+Hello this is my first repository.
 Hello people of the world my name is Harsh Kumar.
-I unfortunately study in IIT Patna.
+Unfortunately, I study in IIT Patna.
 Life's great.